 Over the past 10 years, United Way's Family Volunteer Day has hosted various projects throughout the community for families to engage in and give back to those in need.

-This year, we've pivoted to a virtual season of activities.
-We have many different ways for families to get involved --- from select in-person opportunities, virtual opportunities, and ways to give through collections or simply donating in-kind items.
+This year, we are once again offering a variety of safe and flexible ways for families to get involved --- from select in-person opportunities, virtual opportunities, and ways to give through collections or simply donating in-kind items.

 1. FeedMore WNY